Kristina01111000/Drws_site/README.md

 		- or maybe quiz and survey master, they have a free version, see what is best
 		- i will be trying the quiz option for a learndash class first, might not work b/c they are not graded, they are split into categories
 	- did the paypal issue get fixed?
+	- i made the corners not be outlined, do you like how that looks?
+I think it looks better